UbiquityDotNET/Llvm.NET/src/Interop/readme.md

 it is generally easier to use the Interop.sln.
 The solution contains projects for the native libraries, the bindings generator and the managed interop.
 Using the solution requires that you manually build/run the projects.

-1. Build LibLLVM project
-2. Build LlvmBindingsGenerator project
+1. Build LlvmBindingsGenerator project
-3. Run LlvmBindingsGenerator (via command line or debugger launch) with the location of the LLVM headers, the LibLLVM headers, and the output location of generated code for the Llvm.NET.Interop project.
+2. Run LlvmBindingsGenerator (via command line or debugger launch) with the location of the LLVM headers, the LibLLVM headers, and the output location of generated code for the Llvm.NET.Interop project.
+     1. This, generates C# interop source files ADN also generates the native C++ EXPORTS.DEF for the LibLLVM library and therefore, must run before building either of the other libraries.
+3. Build LibLLVM project
 4. Build the Llvm.NET.Interop project.